schlatterca/meghna-hugo/exampleSite/content/research/who-played-the-barberini-harp-harpists-of-the-first-half-of-the-17th-century-in-rome-by-alexandra-ziane.md

 +++
 description = "Research – Performance Practice"
 image = ""
 title = "Who played the Barberini Harp?
-Harpists of the first half of the 17th century in Rome, by Alexandra Ziane" titolo = "" titolo_blocchi = []
+Harpists of the first half of the 17th century in Rome by Alexandra Ziane" titolo = "" titolo_blocchi = []